jaydinsweo/Dashboard/README.md

 With these two tools, we can do pretty much everything from a simple centered columns to customise newspaper section, that fit in every screen size.

-Since our requirement is only 4 charts, it pretty easy just to use `flexbox` to divided our layout.
+Since our dashboard has 4 charts, it pretty easy just to use `flexbox` to divided our layout.

 ```chart
  [  ] [  ]       [ line ][pie]